chrisdoornink/dice-manager/README.md

-# Dice Manager
+# Daiku

-A modern, intuitive dice rolling manager for tabletop games.
+A tactical hex-based combat simulator game.
+Originally created as a dice manager for tabletop games, this project has evolved into Daiku, a turn-based strategy game with detailed combat mechanics.
 Built with Next.js and Material-UI.

 ## Features

-- Roll multiple dice simultaneously
+- Hex-based tactical combat system
+- Various unit types with unique combat attributes
+- Terrain effects on combat
+- Turn-based gameplay with movement and combat phases
+- Detailed combat logging system
-- Save and load dice presets
+- Health and damage tracking
-- Lock specific dice values
-- View roll history
-- Mobile-friendly interface

 ## Tech Stack